chenyangh/SemEval2019Task3/README.md

 In our experience, the *learning rate* and *decay* would have more impact than others.

 You have to download the DeepMoji pretrain model if you haven't used it before.
 I am using the implementation by Hugginface (https://github.com/huggingface/torchMoji).
+Flowwing the instructions for installation and download the model by the following script:

 ```python
 python scripts/download_weights.py